Chalanxe/plex-to-jellyfin-library-automapper/README.md

 # Plex to Jellyfin Automapper

-A lightweight Python utility to automatically mirror your Plex library structure and folder paths over to Jellyfin.
+A lightweight Python utility to automatically reuse your Plex library structure and folder paths at Jellyfin.

 * If a library configuration exists in Plex but is **missing** in Jellyfin, it automatically creates the Virtual Folder shell.
 * If the library **already exists** in Jellyfin, it bypasses creation but still updates and maps all corresponding media paths.